metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_connect_v1beta2_manifest.md

 - `readiness_probe` (Attributes) Pod readiness checking. (see [below for nested schema](#nestedatt--spec--readiness_probe))
 - `replicas` (Number) The number of pods in the Kafka Connect group.
 Defaults to '3'.
 - `resources` (Attributes) The maximum limits for CPU and memory resources and the requested initial resources. (see [below for nested schema](#nestedatt--spec--resources))
 - `template` (Attributes) Template for Kafka Connect and Kafka Mirror Maker 2 resources.
-The template allows users to specify how the 'Deployment', 'Pods' and 'Service' are generated. (see [below for nested schema](#nestedatt--spec--template))
+The template allows users to specify how the 'Pods', 'Service', and other services are generated. (see [below for nested schema](#nestedatt--spec--template))
 - `tls` (Attributes) TLS configuration. (see [below for nested schema](#nestedatt--spec--tls))
 - `tracing` (Attributes) The configuration of tracing in Kafka Connect. (see [below for nested schema](#nestedatt--spec--tracing))
 - `version` (String) The Kafka Connect version.
-Defaults to {DefaultKafkaVersion}.
+Defaults to the latest version.
 Consult the user documentation to understand the process required to upgrade or downgrade the version.

 <a id="nestedatt--spec--authentication"></a>
 ### Nested Schema for `spec.authentication`